e271828e/Flight.jl/docs/notes/design/framework_spec.md

 generation, survives intact in the type-based form: a declaration is an ordinary function body — loops and comprehensions build the returned tuple.

-**No `AbstractAssembly`; one root `AbstractComponent`.** Two facts kill a kind
+**No `AbstractAssembly`; one root `AbstractComponent`.** Two facts kill a class
-supertype: Julia's single inheritance is already spoken for by the domain hierarchies (`AbstractAircraft`, engine families — a slot `E <: AbstractEngine` must accept a primitive `PistonEngine` and a composite turbofan assembly alike), and §13.3 says kind is an implementation detail behind the contract — encoding it in public type identity is exactly what contract visibility exists to prevent.
+supertype: Julia's single inheritance is already spoken for by the domain hierarchies (`AbstractAircraft`, engine families — a slot `E <: AbstractEngine` must accept a primitive `PistonEngine` and a composite turbofan assembly alike), and §13.3 says class is an implementation detail behind the contract — encoding it in public type identity is exactly what contract visibility exists to prevent.
-Kind is instead declared by *which* well-known declarations a type defines:
+Class is instead declared by *which* well-known declarations a type defines:
 `connections` (the marker, mandatory-even-if-empty — the `LowPassFilter` precedent) makes an **assembly**; any leaf declaration makes a **primitive** — `init_x`/`init_m`/`init_z`, `workspace`, `input_types`/`output_types`/`local_types`, `events`, or any stage, `f`, `g` or `project` method.
-The rule is total: a `<: AbstractComponent` type declaring neither family has no kind to read, and is a build error naming both families rather than a silence that fails later and elsewhere.
+The rule is total: a `<: AbstractComponent` type declaring neither family has no class to read, and is a build error naming both families rather than a silence that fails later and elsewhere.
 Reading which declarations exist is reading declarations — the same move as §13.3's visibility-by-declaration-site, not §13.1's banned inference-by-evaluation.
-Kind also settles the tier fact the `T`-signature used to spell (row 79): the leaf walk pins or parametrizes a producer's cells by the kind its declaration shape announces.
+Class also settles the tier fact the `T`-signature used to spell (row 79): the leaf walk pins or parametrizes a producer's cells by the class its declaration shape announces.
 Error
 taxonomy: `connections` plus `init_x`/stages on one type is a build error (assemblies have no state of their own — §11.5's no-atomic-assemblies at declaration time); the neither-family error sharpens into a did-you-mean when the